pocket-sarah/Spike/README.md

 - `CREATOR`: Create the target instance.
 - `PANEL`: In version 2, there is a separate panel for each target.
 - `RESPONSE TO TARGET`: Custom response page.
-- `DOWNLOAD COOKIES` - Download cookies option, access account from another white-spikes application.
+- `DOWNLOAD COOKIES`: Download cookies option, access account from another white-spikes application.
 - `FORCE COOKIES`: When the hijack is complete, you can force the cookies to save properly.
 - `SCREENSHOT`: Screenshot for a headless browser.
-- `OPEN BROWSER WITH COOKIES` Here you can upload your cookie file, **target-id.wszip**.
+- `OPEN BROWSER WITH COOKIES`: Here you can upload your cookie file, **target-id.wszip**.